 Services Offered

-A psychological assessment includes the completion of a comprehensive written psychological evaluation report and collateral consultation.
+A psychological assessment includes in-person assessment, collateral consultation, and the completion of a comprehensive written psychological evaluation report.

 • Child ADHD Evaluation (with cognitive/IQ testing)